THIS Is How You Nail A Phone (Or Video) Interview

 Advertisement

 Dress The Part: Wearing full business attire for a video interview is overkill.
 And maybe even a little weird.
-Dress in clean, presentable clothing — head-to-toe — that wouldn't cause you or your interviewer to be uncomfortable if something unexpected happened.
+Dress in clean, presentable clothing — head-to-toe — that wouldn't cause you or your interviewer agita if something unexpected happened.
 You don't want to unexpectedly stand up and reveal the tomato sauce stains on your lap, or that you're wearing holey leggings from the waist down.

 Get The Ambiance Right: You don't want your interviewer to think you're in an underground hideout, so skip the dark, dingy mood lighting.
 Pick a spot where the light is facing you, says WayUp cofounder Liz Wessel (think selfie lighting, but professional), and try to set yourself up in a flattering frame at a comfortable distance (i.e., not honing in on every one of your pores).
 Ideally, "you want to have slightly an inch of space above your head and stop at mid-chest level," Dobroski suggests.
 "It's the same spacing you'd see for a TV newscaster and it keeps the focus on you" — not on the paintings that you bought from Ikea.